 CBME Faculty Development Modules - Just-in-Time Modules

 CBME: Assessment Practice Guidelines for Clinical Teachers CBME: Assessment Practice Guidelines for Clinical Teachers Welcome to the Faculty Development CBME Modules.
 These modules are designed to support faculty during the transition to CBME in collaboration with the Office of Faculty Development and content experts from many PGME programs.
 Click here to access the modules.

-- Introduction with CBME with Dr. Damon Dagnone
+- Introduction to CBME

-- CBME in the Outpatient Setting with Dr. Amy Acker
+- CBME in the Outpatient Setting

-- CBME in the Procedural Setting with Dr. Boris Zevin
+- CBME in the Procedural Setting

 - Academic Advising: Tips to create a great AA meeting

-- CBME Competency Committees
+- CBME Competence Committees

 - CBME: Assessment Practice Guidelines for Clinical Teachers